yihao001/yihao001.github.io/_posts/2019-10-13-repurpose.md

     Here's how to [differentiate between them](https://www.reclaime.com/library/how-to-tell-ide-from-sata.aspx), basically SATA has a flatter connector while IDE has 2 rows of wire ends.
 The latter is much older (it's the 2006 one for mine!)

-    There's 2 types of SATA: 2.5 inch and 3.5 inch, the latter is generally older than the former (and mine was both 2.5 inch HDDs).
+    There are 2 types of SATA: 2.5 inch and 3.5 inch, the latter is generally older than the former (and mine was both 2.5 inch HDDs).

 2. Enclosure or Cable?